 Grizzly bears in the North Cascades?
-Feds release draft plan to restore population
+Feds release plan to restore population

 The draft plan comes as the federal government is deciding whether to lift protections for more than 700 grizzly bears in and around Yellowstone National Park.
 Officials had planned to finalize by the end of 2016 a proposal to turn management of grizzlies over to Idaho, Montana and Wyoming officials and allow limited hunting, but a deluge of opposition is tying up a decision.

-In Washington, the grizzly plan has stoked intense debate as federal officials sought input in 2015 as it developed its draft environmental impact statement.
+In Washington, the grizzly plan has stoked intense debate as federal officials sought input in 2015 as it developed its draft environmental-impact statement.

 Supporters said the shy, massive creatures — a symbol of true wilderness — should be brought back, that the population won’t recover without help and their return would increase the biodiversity of the ecosystem.